-Start date: October
+Start date: September

 Typical entry requirements

-Average applicants per place: 3
+Average applications per place:

 Typical course content

-The programme consists of a core Creative Skills Workshop (40 credits, taught over both semesters), plus two option modules in each semester.
-From the following list of optional Creative Writing modules, you should choose three or four modules.
+The programme consists of a core Creative Skills Workshop, plus two option modules in each semester.There are four Core modules for this programme, of which at least two must be taken (those which are not taken as Core will then be available as options).
+The four core modules to choose from are: ENGL6116; ENGL6117; ENGL6115; ENGL6118.
 You may substitute one of these modules with an optional module from the MA English and/or MA Film programmes; you should contact your convenor if you want to take an optional module from any other MA programme.

 Part-time students will complete the same number of modules but over 24 months.
 You will attend the Creative Skills workshop in your first year.